How to Build a Vulnerability Management Process Flow Chart

 Automation is also perfect for the verification stage, where you can trigger rescans automatically after a patch has been deployed.
 By automating routine tasks, you reduce the manual workload on your team, freeing up your skilled engineers to focus on more complex challenges, like threat hunting or architectural improvements.
 Integrating DevOps principles can help you build a more proactive and automated security culture that keeps pace with emerging threats.

-Connecting Your Flowchart to Incident Response
+Connecting Your Flowchart to Your Incident Response Plan

 Your vulnerability management process doesn't operate in a vacuum; it’s a critical input for your incident response (IR) plan.
 Your flowchart should define clear escalation paths.
 For example, if a vulnerability is actively being exploited in the wild and affects a critical system, the process should immediately trigger an alert to your IR team.
 This ensures that the most severe threats get immediate attention.